celsomsilva/thesis-data-science-usp/README.md

 This contributes both to statistical understanding of HLMs and to practical retail insights.

-**Keywords:** Multilevel models, Yeo–Johnson, Box-Cox, HLM3, hierarchical data, machine learning
+**Keywords:** Multilevel models, Yeo-Johnson, Box-Cox, HLM3, hierarchical data, machine learning

 ---